G-EDM/G-RBL/README.md

 * Bugs fixed
+  - Last update missed to update the main.cpp file that had also changes - fixed (06.05.2025)
   - Major bug fix: A mistake created an integer division that resultet in sudden direction changes.
 Very bad.
 Fixed (25.05.2025).
   - changing steps per mm via ui was bricked - fixed (5.3.2025)
 </br>